Betting predictions to be part of Fox Sports analysis

 "We believe the U.S. is the single most exciting long-term growth opportunity for the company," he said Thursday on a conference call to discuss the 25-year deal.

-The move comes a week before the anniversary of a U.S. Supreme Court decision clearing the way for all 50 states to offer legal sports betting should they so desire.
-Eight states currently do, with dozens of others considering it.
+The move comes a week before the anniversary of a U.S. Supreme Court decision clearing the way for states to offer legal sports betting should they so desire.
+Eight states currently take wagers, three others have legalized it in 2019 and many other states have bills in their legislatures.

 The Stars Group is licensed in New Jersey through an affiliation with Resorts Casino Hotel in Atlantic City and in Pennsylvania through Mount Airy Casino Resort.
 It also has a deal with Eldorado Resorts encompassing 11 other states, Stars Group officials said.